Stolen Life (1939 film)

 Stolen Life is a 1939 British drama film directed by Paul Czinner and starring Michael Redgrave, Elisabeth Bergner and Wilfrid Lawson.
+It was written by George Barraud and Margaret Kennedy adapted from the 1935 novel Uloupeny zivot by Karel J. Benes.
+The film was remade in 1946 as A Stolen Life.

 Synopsis

 After meeting and apparently falling in love with Martina, a young woman he meets in Switzerland, mountaineer Alan MacKenzie instead marries her more forceful twin sister Sylvina.
 Later, while he is away leading an expedition to conquer a previously unclimbable mountain in Tibet, the two sisters holiday in Brittany.
 After Sylvina is drowned in a sailing accident, Martina is mistaken for her after being rescued from the water clutching her sister's wedding ring.
 Deciding to impersonate her dead sister, she finds that Sylvina had been carrying on an affair with another man and planned to divorce Alan.
 After Alan arrives in Athens with his team, having successfully climbed the mountain, the couple embrace after he discovers her true identity.